 - Failing to clean a patient, their room, or common areas of the nursing home

 Nursing home residents suffering from abuse may exhibit bedsores, bruises, scratches, cuts, abrasions, and smells that suggest a lack of changing or bathing.
-Patients may also express fear or discomfort around certain staff members or residents.
+Patients may also express fear or discomfort around certain staff members or other residents.